gtesei/SelfDrivingCars/P5-CarND-Vehicle-Detection/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Thresholding the heatmap helps to reduce false positives.
 I used a threshold of 4.
 Detections that are not covered by a minimum number of sliding windows are discarded.
 The heatmap also helps combine duplicate detections into a single detection.
 Also, heatmaps in previous frames are considered according to the following equation `currentHeatmap = previousHeatmap*0.2 + currentHeatmap*(1 - 0.2)`.

+The code is in the IPython notebook Search_Classify.ipynb (cell # 23).